-Executive Officers
+Information About Our Executive Officers

 Aptose's leadership team comprises accomplished industry, financial and clinical research professionals who are dedicated to building a comprehensive anticancer drug pipeline and clinical development programs focused on targeted therapeutics directed against dysregulated oncogenic processes in patients with life.
-The team includes our Chairman and Chief Executive Officer, Dr. William G. Rice, whose biography is listed above, and our Chief Financial Officer, Gregory K. Chow.
+The team includes our Chairman and Chief Executive Officer, Dr. William G. Rice, whose biography is listed above; our Chief Financial Officer, Gregory K. Chow; our Chief Business Officer, Dr. Jotin Marango; and our Chief Medical Officer, Dr. Rafael Bejar.

-Gregory K. Chow, age 46, joined Aptose as Senior Vice President and Chief Financial Officer in December 2013.
+Gregory K. Chow, age 47, joined Aptose as Senior Vice President and Chief Financial Officer in December 2013 and was appointed as Executive Vice President and Chief Financial Officer in 2019.
 Previously, Mr. Chow served as Managing Director, Director of Private Placements at Wedbush Securities from 2012 to 2013, where he led the private placement capital activities within the Life Sciences Investment Banking Group.
 Prior to joining Wedbush, he was a Director in the Private Placements / Equity Capital Markets Group at RBC Capital Markets from 2006 to 2011, where he led life science private capital activities.
 From 2003 to 2006, he led the Private Capital Group at Wells Fargo Securities and was a Senior Auditor at BDO Seidman, LLP in their Century City, CA office.
 Mr. Chow is a Certified Public Accountant (inactive) in the State of California.
 Mr. Chow received his MBA in Finance from The Wharton School at the University of Pennsylvania, and his BA in Business Economics with an emphasis in Accounting from the University of California, Santa Barbara.